If you still think Facebook and Twitter are the be-all and end-all of social media marketing tools, think again.

 The Promise of New Tools

 Pinterest has promised some new tools exclusively to business accounts in the future.
-As of right now that includes Promoted Pins, the Pin It Button, and the Widget Builder.
+As of right now, that includes buyable pins for e-commerce, Promoted Pins, the Pin It Button, and the Widget Builder.
 As new tools are being added, you can stay updated by joining the Pinterest newsletter.

 You get to use your business name instead of the typical First + Last Name formula.
 This also means your Pinterest account won’t have an automatic link to your Facebook account, so you should add a Facebook tab to your Pinterest home page.